The Garden Grazer

 • Fresh baby spinach

-• Black pepper (optional): I include this because it has been shown to increase the bioavailability of curcumin.
+• Black pepper: I include this because it's been shown to increase the bioavailability of curcumin.
 (The main natural polyphenol in turmeric.)

 Customizing

-Vegetables: Customize this soup with the veggies you enjoy or whatever is in season.
-You can also add kale, green beans, broccoli, mushrooms, green onion, etc.
+Vegetables: Customize this soup with other veggies you enjoy or whatever's in season.
+You can also add kale, green beans, broccoli, mushrooms, carrots, green onion, etc. (I often include frozen broccoli florets for more nutrients!)

 Storing

-Store leftovers in an airtight container in the refrigerator.
-We find they keep for about 3-4 days.
-Then simply reheat in the microwave when ready to enjoy.
+After it cools, store the leftovers in an airtight container in the refrigerator.
+I find it keeps for about 4 days.
+Simply reheat in the microwave when ready to enjoy.
+(Be aware the noodles will continue to soak up broth as it sits.)

 For more inspiration, also browse all vegan soup recipes or ginger recipes.

-A soothing noodle soup with a flavorful miso, garlic, ginger-infused broth.
-Includes immune-supporting benefits for healing, inflammation, and cold & flu season.
+This soothing turmeric soup boasts a flavorful miso, garlic, and ginger-infused broth.
+It provides immune-supporting benefits for healing, inflammation, and cold & flu season.

 4.84 from 12 votes